olsson82/rivwebdoc/docs/editclock.md

 # Edit Clock
 ![Screenshot](img/editclock.png)
 This is the place to manage your clock hour for selected clock.

+On the left side you will see the clock wheel that represent a full hour, on the right side you will see the list with all the events.

 Each row is one event, that will be the audio when the log is generated.

 You can se start time, end time, length, transition and event on each line.